Falieson/planetx-voting-machine/.trash/backup_20160909/project/product/Plan.md

     - DB: Save Ballot - Record Vote

 2. Record and Update Vote with a User Account
-  A) Registration Form UI and Header
+  A) Account Registration and Header
-    1. UI for Registration and Form
-    2. Use transition to show UI when candidate is selected
-  B) Meteor Account API
-    1. Register User
-    2. Associate Ballot with UserId
+  B) Associate Ballot with Account
+  C) Account SignIn
+  D) Ballot Update
-    3. Secure Ballot so only this.userId() can access it
+  E) Secure Ballot so only this.userId() can access it
-  C) Returning Users
-    1. Account SignIn
-    2. Restore and Update Ballot

 3. Tally Votes and Display Results
   A) Totals Collections